loregamer/rpghq-userscripts/docs/checkbox-styling.md

 # Checkbox Styling in RPGHQ Userscript Manager

-This document describes the custom styling applied to checkboxes throughout the Userscript Manager.
+This document describes the checkbox styling approach throughout the Userscript Manager.

 ## Styling Implementation

-Checkboxes use custom CSS styling instead of browser defaults.
-The styling includes:
+Checkboxes use browser default styling without any custom CSS modifications.
+The only style applied is:

-- Custom appearance with CSS
-- Transparent background (no background color)
-- Checkmark using CSS pseudo-elements with text color
-- Simple hover states for better UX
+- Cursor: pointer for better UX
-- Consistent sizing and appearance across the application

 ## HTML Usage